webdevfe/Web-Development/README.md

 e: jorawebdev@gmail.com

 ## Professional Experience
-UI Architect/Developer with solid technical experience (MEAN and LAMP stacks), hands-on Manager/Director of operations and product development experience in Agile environment.
+Web Developer with solid technical experience (MEAN and LAMP stacks) with focus on UI.
+Hands-on Manager/Director of operations and product development experience in Agile environment.
 I have been consulting with small and large companies in San Francisco Bay Area.
+Most of my work cover: Client - Server communications, data visualization, dashboards, security, performance, responsive design and more.

-* 18 + years of solid web development experience in San Francisco Bay Area
+* 18 + years of solid web development experience
 * Clear Professional Communications.
 No dramas.
 * Managing projects on my own.
 No need for babysitting
 * Available as needed